ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/4-benchmark-i8mm-and-kleidiai.md

 As you can see by comparing this output to the output in the previous section, these performance improvements are only noticeable in the mixed int4/int8 benchmarks.
 These improvements are due to more efficient use of the Arm i8mm instructions when using int4 quantization, by packing two int4 weights into a single 8-bit memory space.
 This allows KleidiAI to get more performance out of the i8mm processor feature.

-If you'd like to learn more about how KleidiAI works, please check out the (GenAI LLM Matrix Multiplication acceleration on Linux)[https://learn.arm.com/learning-paths/cross-platform/matrix-mult-kernel-improvement] Learning Path.
+If you'd like to learn more about KleidiAI, please check out the (KleidiAI announcement blog post)[https://newsroom.arm.com/blog/arm-kleidi].